MaterializeInc/materialize/doc/user/content/ingest-data/postgres-alloydb.md

   main:
     parent: "postgresql"
     name: "AlloyDB"
-    weight: 25
+    weight: 1
 ---

-This page shows you how to stream data from [AlloyDB](https://cloud.google.com/alloydb) to Materialize using the [PostgreSQL source](/sql/create-source/postgres/).
+This page shows you how to stream data from [AlloyDB for PostgreSQL](https://cloud.google.com/alloydb) to Materialize using the [PostgreSQL source](/sql/create-source/postgres/).

 ## Before you begin